 Duo Each member of the partnership may take one card of the squint into hand and make one discard in its place.
 Electing to play "from the hand" instead doubles the score.
 However, they may only play from the hand if both agree to do so.

-Nemo The player at dealer's left takes the squint into hand and passes two unwanted cards to his left-hand neighbour.
+Nemo The player at dealer's left takes the squint into hand and passes two unwanted cards to their left-hand neighbour.
 That player, and each in turn thereafter, passes any two cards to the left until the dealer is reached, who concludes by making two discards face up (for information) in place of the squint.

 - The opening lead is now always made by the player at dealer's left [under revised rules dated 2010].
 You must follow suit if you can, but may play any card if you can't.
 The trick is taken by the highest card of the suit led, or by the highest trump if any are played, and the winner of each trick leads to the next.